How to make your own Sun dried tomatoes using summer’s bounty so you get the most delicious Sun Dried (Oven Roasted) Tomatoes.

 - Yes!
 Tomatoes, technically a fruit, are a great source of the antioxidant lycopene, which has been linked to many health benefits, including reduced risk of heart disease and cancer.
 They’re also a great source of vitamin C, potassium, folate and vitamin.

-How will I use these sun-dried tomatoes?
+How will I use them?

 Sun Dried (Oven Roasted) Tomatoes